rabbitmq/rabbitmq-oauth2-tutorial/README.md

   1. `make start-uaa` to get UAA server running
   2. `docker logs uaa -f` and wait until you see it `> :cargoRunLocal`.
 It takes time to start.
   3. `make setup-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
+		> *IMPORTANT*: hit enter when prompted for client secret.

   4. `make start-rabbitmq` to start RabbitMQ server